 Christianity's message on the other hand liberates.
 It isn't "Just do it," but "The work is done, and you can't add to it."
 The real Gospel humbles us and requires repentance.
-You can't buy or barter for a free gift.
+You can't buy or barter for a gift that's free.

-In verse 2, he asks, "This only I want to learn from you: Did you receive the Spirit by the works of the law, or by the hearing of faith?"
+In verse 2, Paul asks, "This only I want to learn from you: Did you receive the Spirit by the works of the law, or by the hearing of faith?"
 The Holy Spirit is given to believers, not achievers.
 By faith we receive from God.
 "Are you so foolish?
 Having begun in the Spirit, are you now being made perfect by the flesh?"

-The Galatians got off to a good start.
-By grace through faith the Spirit was living His life through them.
+The Galatians had gotten off to a good start.
+By grace through faith the Spirit was lived in them.
 Joy and victory flowed not because of their elbow grease, but something supernatural was happening!
 Yet they failed to shift gears.
-Rather than spinning in faith they geared back under Law and started pushing.
+Rather than spinning in faith they geared back under Law and started pushing again.